List of largest technology companies by revenue

-This is a global list of largest technology companies by revenue, according to the Fortune Global 500.
+This is a list of the largest global technology companies by revenue, according to the Fortune Global 500.
 It shows companies identified by Fortune as being in the technology sector, ranked by total annual revenue.
 Other metrics not shown here, in particular market capitalization, are often used alternatively to define the size of a company.
 The list includes companies whose primary business activities are associated with the technology industry, which includes computer hardware, software, electronics, semiconductors, telecom equipment, e-commerce and computer services.
 Note: This list shows only companies with annual revenues exceeding US$50 billion.